MiaZ1234/Futures-Trend-Analysis-Trend-Following-Strategy-Backtest/README.md

 ## Secondary-Market Replication — SHFE Gold Futures

-The research framework is replicated on **SHFE Gold Futures (AUG)** using the same:
+The research framework is replicated on **SHFE Gold Futures (AUG)** using the same strategy logic, optimization objective, 91,296-point parameter grid, and baseline 4-year IS / 3-month OOS design.

-- strategy logic;
-- optimization objective;
-- 91,296-point parameter grid;
-- baseline 4-year IS / 3-month OOS framework.

 The AUG rolling experiment contains: